danawanb/interpreter/README.md

-# interpreter in go, zig, and hopefully rust
+# interpreter in go, zig, rust, elixir, and java :)

 I am doing this for fun